 by Ricardo Oliveira

 Ricardo Oliveira was born in 1983.
 He graduated from the Lisbon Film School in 2006 as a scriptwriter and producer.
 Since then he worked in several production companies, wrote for TV, and script doctored a few long features.
-He independently produced, wrote and directed two award winning short fictions, Os Vigilantes and Verónica, and this award winning documentary, Loose Ends.
+He independently produced, wrote and directed two award winning short fictions, Os Vigilantes and Verónica, and the award winning documentary Loose Ends.
 Over the years he has directed music videos for over twenty music artists.